 When manoeuvring before getting into firing range, get used to move in a blink fashion.
 Decloak, move, cloak.
 You will be able to either keep your distance, by moving slower, with the use of a barrel roll that puts you half a base behind your current position, or speeding ahead with the boost decloaking, which bring you the equivalent of the straight 3 ahead of your initial placement.

 Utilising the full potential of this beautiful craft, requires a lot of patience.
 Their strategically use closely resembles submarines.
 They stalk their targets to deliver a devastating punch at the most opportune moment before again vanishing into the darkness.
-The Phantoms functions admirably as lone wolves, operating independently from the rest of the fleet and often deep into enemy territory.
-Full Phantom fleets will benefit from the same strategy being far from each other, waiting for the enemy to engage one, giving the others a change to strike the flank.
-Due to this spread out formation it is often not possible for the Phantoms to destroy a target in a single salvo.
+The Phantoms functions admirably as lone wolves – coincidentally a great upgrade for the Phantom – operating independently from the rest of the fleet and often deep into enemy territory.
+Full Phantom squadrons will benefit from the same strategy by being far from each other, waiting for the enemy to engage one, giving the others a change to strike the flank or rear.
+This will require a spread out formation, and it will likely not be possible for the Phantoms to destroy a target in a single salvo.
 Often it will only be one Phantom who opens fire, while the rest are lurking.
-Even though it is common sense to finish the job, and continuing firing at a crippled enemy ship – after all a ship with one hull left, is often as good as a brand new one – you often have to make the tough decision not to stay on target but disengage, if it will otherwise bring you into the fire arches of said ships wingmen.
+Even though it is common sense to finish the job, and continuing firing at a crippled enemy ship – after all a ship with one hull left, is often as good as a brand new one – you often have to make the tough decision not to stay on target but disengage, if it will otherwise expose you to too heavy retaliatory return fire.

-Often you will experience the frustration of chipping away the shields and hulls on a lot of different ships, without any confirmed kills, because of your constantly repositioning and dodging.
-When you feel confident that the enemies is worn down, ready for the final blow, you can decloak your entire squadron and deliver the coup de grâce face to face.
+Often you will experience the frustration of chipping away the shields and hulls on a lot of different ships, without sinking any, because of your constantly repositioning and dodging.
+When you feel confident that the enemies is crippled, ready for the final blow, you can decloak your entire squadron and deliver the coup de grâce face to face.

 The more suicidal Phantoms, can choose to fly directly against the enemy while cloaked accepting some hits, to bring their formations in disarray before their wingmen moves in to punish any stragglers, that broke formation.

-Always try to place your Phantoms, so no not-turreted ship can target all of them at the same time.
+Always try to place your Phantoms, so no front arc firing ships can target all of them at the same time.

 A stressed Phantom is in grave danger.
-You can still decloak while stressed, but not cloak.
-Luckily the skilful Phantom pilot will rarely need to perform a Koiogran turn.
+You can still decloak while stressed, and for that sake cloak, utilising the Stygium Particle Array, if you got an evade from decloaking at the start of the turn.
+Luckily the skilful Phantom pilot will rarely need to perform a Koiogran turn – which then makes it even stronger when used.
 You should avoid being in a close quarter situation where it is needed to make a Koiogran and even then, it will often be more beneficial to just make a wide turn and cloak.
 It will often bring you in a situation, where your next decloak move, could bring you to a position the enemy won’t be able to get into her fire arch, if she chooses a green manoeuvre, to get rid of the possible stress just received from its own K-turn.
 It is not unheard of, that if the enemy gets stress while facing Phantoms, they could keep it for a while, being forced to choose white manoeuvres in an attempt to catch the Phantoms.

 Considering your freedom of movement, you should be able to avoid overlapping any ships.
 Again as with stress, you are in a very tight spot if that happens and you for example ends up kissing the spearhead of a tight formation.
 A non cloaked Phantom at range 1, will need a lot of luck, to stay on the table.
 So again, be sure to have as many exit points for your decloaking as possible, and if it doesn’t look like you can decloak without overlapping, swallow your pride and stay cloaked.